LuaAguirre/tsuki-store/README.md

 Tasks:

+- Fix url's products of Snipcart
 - Debounce
-- Edit Footer
+- Edit footer (resources)
 - Create icon for head
 - Pagination or Infinite scroll when add more products
 - Handle Errors
-- Fix url's products of Snipcart
 - i18n
 - Header with top products or image